Wangari-Kariuki/Resonate-lab-UI/README.md

 Create requirements.tt in the repository root, then install dependencies with py -m intall -r requirements.txt

-### Cloning
-1. Open terminal in command line
-2. Copy the github link to this repository
-3. In command line cd ito the folder you would like to add the repository and enter: git clone <github link>
-4. After cloning you will see the <file structure here>

 ## Run the Project
 Open two terminals